 You may already be familiar with writing essays and in many ways writing an essay at university is no different.
 One area however that students can struggle with is citation.
 Citation is the referencing of any source of research you refer to in your essay.
 If you fail to reference or reference incorrectly you may be accused of plagiarism (passing other peoples work off as your own).

-You may be asked to write a report at the end of a practical or research project.
 A report differs from an essay in that it usually ends with clear recommendations as a result of your findings.

 A report is split in to clear sections so that the reader can gain information quickly.
 These sections are usually numbered and headed, any information that is not vital but in support of the report can be included in an appendix at the end.